 Kubernetes

 Kubernetes (K8s) is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
-Originally developed by Google and now maintained by the Cloud Native Computing Foundation (CNCF), Kubernetes has become the de facto standard for container orchestration in production environments.
+Originally built at Google and now maintained by the Cloud Native Computing Foundation (CNCF), it is the de facto standard for running containers in production.

 Why Kubernetes?